jamiebrwr/The-Market/wp-content/plugins/nice-login-register-widget/readme.txt

 7. Get the whole errors and messages in one place.

 == Changelog ==

-= 1.1.1 =
-* First version released.

-= 1.2 =
+= 1.3.1 =
-* Fixed multisite bug issues.
-* Fixed lost password bug issue.
-* jQuery Feature has been added to the administrator widget control.
+* Title field was added to the widget option.
+Now you can add any title you want for your login widget.
-* Fixed bug when your blog is on "Anyone can register" unchecked and the "Don't have an account" link shows up.
-Now this link shows up properly.
+* Bug fixed.

 = 1.3 =
 * JQuery capabilities performance improved.